 The Best Time to Visit

 The city of Newcastle is alive with activities and festivals throughout the year.
-If you’re looking for deals on cheap flights to Newcastle, try planning your trip outside of major holidays and school breaks.
+If you’re looking for deals on cheap flights to Newcastle or are wanting a cheap weekend getaway in NSW, try planning your trip outside of major holidays and school breaks.
 Flights to Newcastle from September through March may be packed with travellers seeking beach breaks and end-of-year holidays.
 If you’re planning return flights to Newcastle during this time, you can enjoy warm days and plenty of outdoor activities.
 The cooler autumn temperatures nearing 18°C may still experience spots of rain.
 Mild weather combined with the abundance of festivals bring an influx of travellers on flights to Newcastle.
 This will cause an increase in hotel rates as well as airfare to Newcastle.
 Winter travellers can embrace outdoor events and activities, even though daytime temperatures can be chilly.

 If you’re planning return flights to Newcastle for your entire family, Bar Beach has plenty to offer.
 The area sits just south of the Newcastle city centre and has beaches with mild surf breaks, patrolled swimming areas and beautiful rock pools.
 Be sure to check out the lifeguard patrol schedule before heading out.
 If you’re travelling on cheap flights to Newcastle with your four-legged or furry companions, Dixon Park Beach is the perfect area where they can run and play in the sand.
 If it seems a bit crowded at Dixon Park, Horseshoe Beach is another pet-friendly stretch where you and your puppy can spend your holiday together.
 Solo travellers and couples looking at flights to Newcastle can enjoy a walk along the Dixon Park coastline or a swim in the cordoned areas.
 Dudley Beach is a favoured area among adult travellers booking tickets to Newcastle.
 With a sturdy vehicle, you can drive the winding roads and explore the natural bush along the shoreline.
 Keep in mind, Dudley Beach has been labelled as one of ‘the unofficial nudist beaches’ in the Newcastle area.
 Avid surfers will want to head straight for Merewether Beach after arriving at Newcastle Airport (NTL).
 This area is known for its great swells and offers some of the best surfing in New South Wales.
 Newcastle Beach is perhaps the most adored area for tourists and visitors booking flights to Newcastle.
 The beach boasts reliabel waves that are perfect for snorkelling, swimming, and surfing.
 If you want to relax instead, enjoy a cold beverage along the foreshore as you watch beach goers.
 Snap postcard-worthy photos of the sunrise and sunset at Nobby’s Beach.
 The beach is perfect for families, solo travellers, honeymooners, and group outings.
 Stroll along the beach toward Nobby’s Lighthouse and the harbour or watch the kite surfers enjoy themselves on the water.
 If you’re staying in the southern area near Stockton Beach, you’ll be treated to views of the longest beach in Newcastle.
 The beach is great for swimming, fishing, surfing, and snorkelling.
 No matter what area of Newcastle you stay in or which beaches you visit on your holiday, remember to always swim between the flags and prioritise shores patrolled by lifeguards.